dddevicom/trendpulse-p_deviprasada_rao/README.md

-# 📊 TrendPulse
+#📊 TrendPulse: Real-Time Data Pipeline

-TrendPulse is a Python-based data pipeline project that demonstrates how to collect, clean, analyze, and visualize data from a public API.
+TrendPulse is a modular Python-based data pipeline designed to extract, process, analyze, and visualize live trending stories from the HackerNews API.
+This project demonstrates the full lifecycle of data—from raw API response to meaningful visual insights.
 ---

-## 🔹 Project Overview

-This project follows a complete data pipeline approach:

-* Extract data from HackerNews API
-* Transform the data by cleaning and preprocessing
-* Analyze the dataset using statistical methods
-* Visualize insights using charts
+##🔹 Project Architecture
+The pipeline is split into four distinct tasks to ensure a clean, modular workflow:

+1. Task 1: Data Collection (task1_data_collection.py)
+   Uses requests and ThreadPoolExecutor to fetch top stories concurrently from the HackerNews API.
+2. Task 2: Data Cleaning (task2_data_processing.py)
+   Cleans the raw JSON, removes duplicates, filters low-score stories (Score < 5), and exports a structured CSV.
+3. Task 3: Statistical Analysis (task3_analysis.py)
+   Calculates global and category-wise performance metrics using NumPy and Pandas.
+4. Task 4: Data Visualization (task4_visualization.py)
+   Generates a visual report consisting of a bar chart for engagement and a pie chart for distribution.
 ---

 ## 🔹 Technologies Used